-How Europe destroyed the first European constitutional democracy and wiped its name and memory from
+How Europe destroyed the first European constitutional democracy and wiped its memory from history

 On 3rd May 1791, the first written Constitution to be adopted in Europe by a major European country, was passed in Warsaw by the Polish - Lithuanian commonwealth national Sejm (Parliament).